linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/01 Foreign Exchange Market.md

 1.1 INTRODUCTION

-When studying open economies that trade with one another, there is a major di$erence in the transactions

-between domestic and foreign residents as compared to those between residents of the same country; namely,

-that di$ering national currencies are usually involved.
-A US importer will generally have to pay a Japanese

-exporter in yen, a German exporter in euros and a British exporter in pounds.
-For this reason, the US importer

-will have to buy these currencies with dollars in what is known as the foreign exchange market.
-Te foreign

-exchange market is not a single physical place; rather it is de!ned as a market where the various national

-currencies are bought and sold.
-Exactly what factors determine how much domestic currency has to be given

-in exchange to obtain a unit of foreign currency, the behaviour of exchange rates and the impact of exchange

-rate changes on the economy is one of the major !elds of study in international economics and is the subject

-matter of later chapters of this book.
+When studying open economies that trade with one another, there is a major di $ erence in the transactions between domestic and foreign residents as compared to those between residents of the same country; namely, that di $ ering national currencies are usually involved.
+A US importer will generally have to pay a Japanese exporter in yen, a German exporter in euros and a British exporter in pounds.
+For this reason, the US importer will have to buy these currencies with dollars in what is known as the foreign exchange market.
+Te foreign exchange market is not a single physical place; rather it is de!ned as a market where the various national currencies are bought and sold.
+Exactly what factors determine how much domestic currency has to be given in exchange to obtain a unit of foreign currency, the behaviour of exchange rates and the impact of exchange rate changes on the economy is one of the major !elds of study in international economics and is the subject matter of later chapters of this book.

-In this chapter, we look at some preliminary issues and examine the various participants in the foreign

-exchange market and the basic forces that operate in it.
-We then examine the basic determinants of

-exchange rate behaviour.
-We proceed to examine various exchange rate definitions and their economic

-significance.
-We then look at the basic operational differences between fixed and floating exchange rate

-regimes.
-The chapter finishes by examining the relationship between the spot and forward exchange
+In this chapter, we look at some preliminary issues and examine the various participants in the foreign exchange market and the basic forces that operate in it.
+We then examine the basic determinants of exchange rate behaviour.
+We proceed to examine various exchange rate definitions and their economic significance.
+We then look at the basic operational differences between fixed and floating exchange rate regimes.
+The chapter finishes by examining the relationship between the spot and forward exchange rate.

-rate.

-One of the most fascinating things about the foreign exchange market is the huge sums of money that are

-exchanged on a daily basis.
+One of the most fascinating things about the foreign exchange market is the huge sums of money that are exchanged on a daily basis.
 Table 1.1 shows the result of surveys carried out by the Bank for International

 International Finance